 Former workers have the right to file an unemployment denial appeal at the first level in order to dispute a case of denied unemployment benefits.
 If the DES has granted you unemployment aid but you believe you are entitled to more, you can file an unemployment denial appeal to request more coverage.
-Instructions and deadlines to file an appeal in NC will be clearly stated on the initial letter of determination you receive from the DES.
+Instructions and deadlines to file an appeal in NC will be clearly stated in the initial letter of determination you receive from the DES.
 If you fail to send an appeal by the deadline, you will not be able to dispute the decision made by the DES.
 Former employees must submit appeals in writing by briefly explaining why they feel they should receive unemployment coverage.
-Claimants must include their Social Security Number, docket number of determination, their signature and the date on their appeal letter.
+Claimants must include their Social Security Number, the docket number of determination, their signature and the date on their appeal letter.
 If you are an employer filing an appeal, you must also include your business name and the title of the person filing an appeal on your behalf.
 Workers who are unemployed can submit an unemployment denial appeal by mail, by fax, online, or in person at a local DES office.

 File a Second-Level Appeal for Denied Unemployment Assistance in North Carolina